assBe honest: news that Canonical is shuttering its Ubuntu One cloud storage service came as a shock, right?

 For desktop integration Copy spoil Linux users.
 The service supports native integration with Nautilus, Thunar and Caja, including sync folders and right-click options.
 An indicator applet/system tray item provides further control options, including a handy list of recently changed files.

-• Paid plans start from $9.99/m for 250GB
+• Paid plans: From $9.99/m for 250GB

 Learn More on the Copy Website